One of the Longest Paved, Recreational Trail Loops in the Nation

-This project extended the popular Raccoon River Valley Trail in Dallas and Guthrie Counties to create a 72-mile long paved recreational trail loop—one of the longest in the nation.
-The trail was paved 10-feet wide and follows a rail-banked railroad corridor.
+This rails-to-trails project involved a 35-mile trail extension of the popular Raccoon River Valley Trail in Dallas and Guthrie Counties.
+It’s one of the longest paved, recreational trail loops in the nation at 72-miles long and connects 15 communities and four counties.
+The trail is 10-feet wide and follows a rail-banked corridor.

-In conjunction with the design of the project, Snyder & Associates provided the order of magnitude cost opinions for use in funding applications, detailed construction cost opinions for each segment, and obtained the NPDES Permit for the projects on behalf of the County.
+In conjunction with the design of the project, we provided the order of magnitude of cost opinions for use in funding applications, detailed construction cost opinions for each segment, and obtained the NPDES Permit for the projects on behalf of the county.
 Coordination with the Iowa DOT was required, as the trail crossed State Highways 44 and 169.
-Our team also performed a hydrologic and hydraulic analysis of the box culvert to be replaced between Herndon and Jamaica and coordinated with the Iowa DNR and U.S. Army Corps of Engineers on the submittal of a Joint Application for the box culvert replacement.
+Our team also performed a hydrologic and hydraulic analysis of the box culvert to be replaced between Herndon and Jamaica and coordinated with the Iowa DNR and U.S. Army Corps of Engineers on the submittal of a joint application for the box culvert replacement.

-Snyder & Associates also provided construction administration and construction observation services for each segment of the project.
 The first three projects were let through the Iowa DOT, using Iowa DOT specifications.
-Snyder & Associates administered local lettings for each of the remaining projects, utilizing SUDAS specifications.
+We administered local lettings for each of the remaining projects utilizing SUDAS specifications.

 Plans to further strengthen Iowa’s vast trail network through the Let’s Connect Trail project are currently underway with Snyder & Associates serving as the lead trail design firm.
 Once complete, this 9-mile trail segment will link the Raccoon River Valley Trail with the High Trestle Trail between Perry and Woodward.
 Due to funding assistance, the project is being built in phases.
 During the summer of 2018, 1.5 miles of the trail was built starting in Perry and working east.
 Phase 2 starting west of Woodward and working west is planned to begin in 2019.